Create GSA + STEAM blueprint

 Steam Client & Server IDβ

-Enter the STEAM Client & Server ID for the game server in the appropriate fields (Learn how to find STEAM IDs).
+Fill in the STEAM Client and Server IDs in the appropriate fields (Learn how to find STEAM IDs).

 - Client ID: